Understanding the Different Types of Credit Scores

 VantageScore

 The difference between FICO and VantageScore lies in the emphasis placed on specific factors.
-VantageScore primarily considers your credit utilization ratio and credit card balances, while FICO places the greatest importance on your payment history.
+VantageScore primarily considers your credit utilization ratio and credit card balances, while FICO places the most importance on your payment history.

 Other types of credit scores

-While FICO and VantageScore are the most common credit score models, they aren’t the only ones.
-Car insurance companies rely on a standalone credit score that considers your auto claims history to calculate your premiums.
-Home insurance is also based on a unique credit score that focuses on your home and neighborhood.
+- Auto insurance credit score: Car insurance companies rely on a standalone credit score that considers your auto claims history to calculate your premiums.

-How your credit score is determined
+How is each credit score calculated?

 - Payment history is your record of on-time or missed payments on outstanding debts and loans.
 This includes payments on credit cards, your mortgage, car loans, student loans, and more.
 It can also include payments on rent and your monthly utility bills.
-Having a good history of on-time payments is crucial if you want a good credit score.

 - Credit utilization refers to how much of your available credit you use and typically applies to credit cards and Lines of Credit.
 You can calculate your credit utilization ratio by dividing your current balances by your total credit limits, then multiply by 100.
 The lower your credit utilization ratio, the better the impact your credit score.